nimobeeren/strands-solver/README.md

 > [!TIP]
 > I've added an [export of my chat](./assets/cursor_algo_analysis.md) where I asked for analysis and algo suggestions.

+## Limitations

+- Some puzzles take a very long time to solve (see [notes.md](./puzzles/notes.md)).
+- The solver usually finds multiple solutions but it can't determine which one fits the theme best.
+- The solver will only find a solution if the spangram is a single word or a concatenation of words which are each 4 letters or longer.
+In reality, the words in the spangram may be shorter than 4 letters.
+- The solver will not find solutions where the spangram contains a contraction (like YOURE), which does appear in real solutions.
+- The dictionary (`dictionary.py`) uses the [ENABLE1](https://rressler.quarto.pub/i_data_sets/data_word_lists.html) word list, which is comprehensive but may occasionally miss some valid words or include uncommon ones.
+This may cause the solver to fail to find a valid solution.

 ## Development